 This module is concerned with the mathematical modelling of various phenomena observed in geophysical flows.
 The focus is on wave-like motions in the Earth's atmosphere and ocean, and how these are related to vertical density variations within the fluid and to the rotation of the Earth.

-Fluid Dynamics 2 - 15 credits
+Scientific Computation - 15 credits